nikhil-thakkar/multi-module-dependency-setup/Readme.md

 This repo uses [`sonarcloud.io`](https://sonarcloud.io) which is free for open-source projects and is a cloud hosted solution.
 But in most cases, there would be a private hosted SonarQube server running in the infra.
 Just configure the `Plugin` with correct values.

+Refer [this](https://github.com/nikhil-thakkar/eventbrite-clone/blob/master/.github/workflows/pull_request.yml) github action if you feel lost.

-# A word about CI
+# A word about CI :gear:
 Irrespective of any CI tool, in theory, we need to run some gradle tasks.
-These gradle tasks are mostly either running Unit and/or UI tests.
-Post that some static code analysis either `ktlint` or `detekt`.
+These gradle tasks are for most cases either run Unit and/or UI tests.
+Post that some static code analysis which could be either `ktlint` or `detekt` or something on similar lines.

 Here is the minimum gradle tasks that needs to be run
 ```